-2 Q. Please state your full name and business address.
-3 A. My name is John D. Warshaw, and my business address is 15 Buttrick Rd, Londonderry, 4 New Hampshire.
+- 2 Q. Please state your full name and business address. - 3 A. My name is John D. Warshaw, and my business address is 15 Buttrick Rd, Londonderry, - 4 New Hampshire.

 5 Q. By whom are you employed and in what capacity?

-6 A. I am the Manager, Electric Supply for Liberty Utilities Service Corp., which provides 7 services to Liberty Utilities (Granite State Electric) Corp. ("Granite State" or "the 8 Company").
-I oversee the procurement of power for Energy Service for Granite State as 9 well as the procurement of renewable energy certificates ("RECs").
-I am also responsible 10 for monitoring costs and activities relative to transmission service provided to the 11 Company.
-12 Q. Please describe your educational background.
-13 A. I graduated from the State University of New York Maritime College in 1977 with a 14 Bachelor of Science in Nuclear Science.
-I received a Master's in Business 15 Administration from Northeastern University in 1986.
-In 1992, I earned a Master of Arts 16 in Energy and Environmental Management from Boston University.
-17 Q. What is your professional background?
-18 A. In November 2011, I joined the Company as Manager, Electric Supply.
-Prior to my
+- 6 A. I am the Manager, Electric Supply for Liberty Utilities Service Corp. ("Liberty"), which - 7 provides services to Liberty Utilities (Granite State Electric) Corp. ("Granite State" or - 8 "the Company").
+I oversee the procurement of power for Energy Service for Granite - 9 State as well as the procurement of renewable energy certificates ("RECs").
+I am also - 10 responsible for monitoring costs and activities relative to transmission service provided to - 11 the Company. - 12 Q. Please describe your educational background. - 13 A. I graduated from the State University of New York Maritime College in 1977 with a - 14 Bachelor of Science in Nuclear Science.
+I received a Master's in Business - 15 Administration from Northeastern University in 1986.
+In 1992, I earned a Master of Arts - 16 in Energy and Environmental Management from Boston University. - 17 Q. V

+What is your professional background?

-- 19 employment at Liberty Utilities Service Corp., I was employed by National Grid USA - 20 Service Company ("National Grid") as a Principal Analyst in Energy Supply New - 21 England from 2000 to 2010.
+- 18 A. In November of 2011, I joined the Company as Manager, Electric Supply.
+Prior to my - 19 employment at Liberty Utilities Service Corp., I was employed by National Grid USA - 20 Service Company ("National Grid") as a Principal Analyst in Energy Supply New - 21 England from 2000 to 2010.
 In that position I conducted a number of solicitations for

 1 wholesale power to meet the needs of National Grid's New England distribution 2 companies.
 I also administered both short-term and long-term power purchase 3 agreements for National Grid's New England distribution companies.
 Prior to my 4 employment at National Grid, I was employed at COM/Energy (now NSTAR) from 1992 5 to 2000.
 From 1992 to 1997, I was a Rate Analyst in Regulatory Affairs at COM/Energy 6 responsible for supporting state and federal rate filings.
 In 1997, I transferred to 7 COM/Electric to work in Power Supply Administration.
-0 0 Have you previously testified before the New Hempshine Dublic Litilities 8 Q. Have you previously testified before the New Hampshire Public Utilities 9 Commission ("Commission")?
+8 Q. Have you previously testified before the New Hampshire Public Utilities 9 Commission ("Commission")?
 10 A. Yes.
-I most recently provided written and oral testimony before the Commission in 11 Docket No. DE 16-249 on December 15, 2016.
+I most recently provided written and oral testimony before the Commission in 11 Docket No. DE 17-058 on December 13, 2017.
 12 Q. Have you testified before any other state regulatory agencies?
 13 A. Yes.
 I have testified before both the Massachusetts Department of Public Utilities and 14 the Rhode Island Public Utilities Commission regarding electric supply and renewable 15 portfolio procurement activities.
 16 II.
 PURPOSE OF TESTIMONY 17 Q. What is the purpose of your testimony?
-18 A. My testimony addresses the estimated 2017 transmission expenses for Granite State.
+18 A. My testimony addresses the estimated 2018 transmission expenses for Granite State.
 19 First, I will summarize the various transmission services provided to Granite State and 20 describe how Granite State pays for such services.
 Second, I will provide testimony 21 supporting the forecast of transmission expenses that Granite State expects to incur in